The C19-YRS

 The Modified C19-YRS (C19-YRSm) is a 17-item patient-reported outcome measure (PROM), with each item rated on a 0-3 numerical rating scale.
 Zero represents the symptom not being present; 1 represents a mild problem (not affecting daily life); 2 represents a moderate problem (affecting daily life to a certain extent); and 3 represents a severe problem (life disturbing or affecting all aspects of daily life).
 The C19-YRSm, similar to the original version, is broken down into four sub-scales concerned with the severity of patients’ key symptoms, functional limitations, other symptoms, and overall health.
 Pre-COVID scores are also captured for comparison.
 The worst scores for each item (Questions 1-10) sum to give the Symptom Severity sub-scale (score 0-30), Questions 11-15 sum to give the Functional Disability sub-scale (0-15), Question 16 is the other symptoms sub-scale (0-25), and Question 17 is the overall health score (0-10).

-Examples using the original C19-YRS
+Examples using the C19-YRS

 The first example below shows a patient who has gradually recovered over 4 months which can be demonstrated by their summative scores of burden decreasing over time, and their Overall Health scores improving.